 - No „special cases“ that must be documented and maintained somewhere.

 - No opportunity for errors to occur because these details are not accounted for.

 In contrast, if one ever needs to have a child node that does not inherit the transform of their parent, one has the following options:

 If building a networked game, keep in mind which nodes and gameplay systems are relevant to all players versus those just pertinent to the authoritative server.
 For example, users do not all need to have a copy of every players‘ „PlayerController“ logic.
 Instead, they need only their own.
 As such, keeping these in a separate branch from the „world“ can help simplify the management of game connections and the like.

 The key to scene organization is to consider the SceneTree in relational terms rather than spatial terms.
-Do the nodes need to be dependent on their parent’s existence?
+Are the nodes dependent on their parent’s existance?
 If not, then they can thrive all by themselves somewhere else.
-If so, then it stands to reason they should be children of that parent (and likely part of that parent’s scene if they aren’t already).
+If they are dependent, then it stands to reason that they should be children of that parent (and likely part of that parent’s scene if they aren’t already).

 Does this mean nodes themselves are components?
 Not at all.
 Godot’s node trees form an aggregation relationship, not one of composition.
 But while one still has the flexibility to move nodes around, it is still best when such moves are unnecessary by default.